Private Access · By Introduction

 They are designed for clients whose portfolios are large enough to absorb long-hold, illiquid positions and whose tax situations benefit from the structures involved.
 We will tell you honestly when an offering does not fit a particular client situation.

 Engage around whatever fits your practice.
 Some advisors work with us exclusively on bonus-depreciation equipment strategies because that is what their client base needs.
 Others focus on sports SPVs for a handful of trophy-asset clients.
-Others use us primarily for the in-office roadshow model to grow their practice.
+Others draw from across the roster as opportunities arise.

 There is no bundled commitment.
 We curate what fits; you use what makes sense.